warren-bank/mirror-XMail-mail-server/Readme.txt

 	R	= open relay features ( bypass all other relay blocking traps ) V	= VRFY command enabler ( bypass SERVER.TAB variable )

-	When PLAIN or LOGIN authentication mode are used a first lookup in MAILUSERS.TAB accounts is performed to avoid duplicating informations with SMTPAUTH.TAB.
+	When PLAIN, LOGIN or CRAM-MD5 authentication mode are used a first lookup in MAILUSERS.TAB accounts is performed to avoid duplicating informations with SMTPAUTH.TAB.
 	So using these authentication modes a user must use as username the full email address ( the : separator is permitted instead @ ) and as password his POP3 password.